 Deep Sky Astrophotography

-Deep sky astrophotography or imaging would usually benefit from using a telephoto lens as you will be imaging deep sky objects or far away objects like nebulae, galaxies, star clusters, comets and you would want to photograph a closer view of the objects.
-A tracking mount and a telescope is usually helpful for deep sky astrophotography, but not mandatory for a start.
+Deep sky astrophotography or imaging would usually benefit from using a telephoto lens as you will be imaging deep sky objects or far away objects like nebulae, galaxies, star clusters, and comets and you would want to photograph a closer view of the objects.
+A tracking mount and a telescope is usually helpful for deep sky astrophotography, but are not mandatory for a start.

 Take a look at how deep-sky objects can be imaged with DSLR cameras or mirrorless and lens, without a telescope and/or tracking mount, in the article below.
-The object discussed in this article is the Orion Nebula and the same process can be used to photograph other nebulae, galaxies, globular clusters, cloud complex, etc.
+The object discussed in this article is the Orion Nebula and the same process can be used to photograph other nebulae, galaxies, globular clusters, cloud complexes, etc.

 I followed the same method above to photograph the Lagoon and Trifid Nebulae, the Andromeda Galaxy, and the Rho Ophiuchi Nebular Complex.
 Please see the images at the end of this article.
 This can be applied to many deep-sky objects making deep sky astrophotography with a camera and lens a worthy start, especially for beginner astrophotography candidates.